Here’s what we’re doing:

 - Check your monthly statements to verify all transactions and notify your financial institution of any suspicious transactions.

-- Be cautious about giving confidential information over the phone to callers you don’t know.
+- Be cautious about giving confidential information over the phone, or through text message, to callers you don’t know.

 - Limit the amount of identification and the credit cards you carry.